Anne de Montmorency, 1st Duke of Montmorency: Captivity

-In light of the great wealth of Montmorency, and his importance to the king, Savoia set his ransom at a great amount, 600,000 livres.
-The first instalment of Montmorency's huge ransom was paid in late 1558, and therefore he was released from the duca di Savoia's captivity.
+In light of the great wealth of Montmorency, and his importance to the king, Savoy set his ransom at a great amount, 600,000 livres.
+The first instalment of Montmorency's huge ransom was paid in late 1558, and therefore he was released from the duke of Savoy's captivity.
 Montmorency was released from captivity for two days on 10 October on Philip's instruction in the hopes his presence would break the king's resolve to continue the war.
 Waiting impatiently for his favourite, Henri eventually resolved to ride out and meet him.
 He found the Constable alone on the road, and after a long embrace the two travelled back to Amiens.
 They spent every minute of the following two days together, with Montmorency sleeping in the king's chamber.
 Montmorency complained to the king of the ambition of the Lorraines, with the king adding his own complaints about them onto his, upon receiving word of their discussions, Guise was so dispirited that he departed court to go and hunt at one of his châteaux.
 After leaving back to captivity, Henri wrote to his favourite "Nothing in the world can turn me from the love I have for you".
 It would indeed be the renewal of the king's affections for him that were the prime result of his paroled release, with little immediate developments towards peace.